Scientists pin down historic sea level rise

 The melting of polar ice could contribute to long-term sea level rise, threatening the lives of millions, scientists say.

-Scientists last month said that thinning glaciers and ice caps were pushing up sea levels by 1.5 millimetres a year, and experts forecast an increase of as much as two metres by 2100.
+Scientists last month said that thinning glaciers and ice caps were pushing up sea levels by 1.5 millimeters a year, and experts forecast an increase of as much as two meters by 2100.

 A very rapid sea level rise is thought to have occurred 14,650 years ago but details about the event have been unclear.

-Some past sea level records have suggested glacier melt led to a 20 metre increase in less than 500 years.
+Some past sea level records have suggested glacier melt led to a 20 meter increase in less than 500 years.

 But uncertainty lingered about the source of the melt, its force and its link to the changes in climate.